 - Upon the issuance of a subpoena by the courts.

-- In the course of an emergency, your emergency contact may be no ed.
+- In the course of an emergency, your emergency contact may be notified.

 What to Expect

-- At your first appointment you will be provided an intake form and counselling agreement form to complete.
+- At your first appointment you will be provided an intake form, a consent for telehealth form, and a counselling agreement form to complete.

 - You are the primary decision maker as to the direction of your counselling.

-- Most counselling goals can be achieved in one to eight sessions.
+- Most counselling goals can be achieved within one to eight sessions.

 - Expect approximately one to two weeks of a wait for your first counselling session.

-- Sessions are approximately one hour in length.
+- Sessions are approximately fifty minutes in length.